2016 New England Patriots season: Week 10: vs. Seattle Seahawks

 The Patriots dropped to a record of 7–2, but still maintained first place in the AFC East.
 This was their last loss of the season.
 The Seahawks improved to a record of 6–2–1.

+This was the final Patriots game to air on then-NBC affiliate WHDH-TV in Boston, as the station would become independent in 2017.